Have you seen those stunning chunky knit blankets that are thrown onto a chair, bed, or couch, and thought about how stunning and trendy it looks?

 In this article, I will teach you the basics of finger knitting with chunky yarn to show you how you can make these stunning home decor pieces without breaking the bank!

 What Is Finger Knitting?

-Finger knitting is the act of casting thread to knit but instead of using the traditional needles, you use your hands and fingers.
-Finger knitting is an extremely easy technique to learn and anyone young or old can learn how to do it, it is much easier and is a quicker way to make things such as hats, blankets, and scarves than the traditional way of knitting.
+Finger knitting is the act of casting thread to knit, but instead of using the traditional needles, you use your hands and fingers.
+Finger knitting is an extremely easy technique to learn, and anyone, young or old, can learn how to do it, it is much easier and is a quicker way to make things such as hats, blankets, and scarves than the traditional way of knitting.

-What Will I Need To Start?
+What Will I Need To Start Finger Knitting?

 Here is probably the best thing about using the finger knitting technique, all you need is the yarn.
 That’s it!
 Because the only other tool you need is your fingers and hands!
-The only other thing you really may need is a good pair of scissors when you need to cut the yarn when you are finished with a row or want to change the colors of yarn while in the middle of the specific project.
+The only other thing you really may need is a good pair of scissors when you need to cut the yarn when you are finished with a row or want to change the colors of finger knitting yarn while in the middle of a specific project.

 What Type Of Yarn Is Best For Finger Knitting?

-I would suggest as a beginner to go into an actual crafting store or fabric store to actually feel and see the yarn, see if it would be good for your specific needs, it is super difficult to tell online if a type of yarn is good quality or light vs. heavy.
+I would suggest as a beginner to go into an actual crafting store or fabric store to actually feel and see the yarn and see if it would be suitable for your specific needs, it is super difficult to tell online if a type of yarn is good quality or light vs. heavy.

 The Only Knot You Need To Learn: Slip Knot